Models

 ObjectiveFunction{F<:AbstractScalarFunction}()

-F should be guaranteed to be equivalent but not necessarily identical to the function type provided by the user.
+When implementing get, F may to be equivalent but not necessarily identical to the function type set by the user.
+If the objective function cannot be converted to F, an InexactError must be thrown.

 source